Choi Jin-hyuk: Career

 His breakout came in 2013 after a well-received appearance on fantasy-period drama Gu Family Book.
 Afterwards, Choi landed supporting roles in two high-profile projects: writer Kim Eun-sook's trendy drama The Heirs, and the action film The Divine Move.
 His costar in The Divine Move, Jung Woo-sung also directed him in the short film Beginning of a Dream (Choi had joined Jung's agency Red Brick House).

 In 2014, he headlined his first miniseries, the cable romantic comedy/medical drama Emergency Couple.
 Choi then returned to network television with a supporting role in You Are My Destiny, a remake of the 2008 Taiwanese drama.
 Another leading role followed with the legal drama Pride and Prejudice.
 He was also cast in a minor role in the Japanese film Koisuru Vampire ("Vampire in Love").

 Choi went on a hiatus from acting when he enlisted for mandatory military service on March 31, 2015.
 He had the option to join the Seoul Police Promotional Team, the theater unit under the Seoul Metropolitan Police Agency, but choose to serve as an active duty soldier.
 He was discharged from the army after just seven months due to a knee injury.

 Choi made his return with the crime thriller Tunnel, which was a hit in China.
 In 2018, he was cast in the romantic comedy drama Devilish Charm, and mystery thriller series The Last Empress.

 In 2019, Choi was cast in the thriller drama Justice.

 In 2020, Choi starred in the science fiction action drama Rugal and Zombie Detective.
 He also made a special appearance in TVN smash-hit drama Mr. Queen as an arrogant and flirty chef whose soul was trapped in Shin Hye-sun's body back in the Joseon era.
 He also lends his voice to Shin Hye-sun's character's inner thought for first 7 episodes.
 In February 2023, he also held a fan-meeting event in Taiwan.
 In October 2023, he signed with Workaholic Entertainment.

 In November 2024, Choi made his first fan-meeting concert in the Philippines, at the New Frontier Theater.
 Prior to the event, he also appeared on a Filipino television variety show.

+In 2026, Choi starred in Channel A's romantic comedy television series Positively Yours opposite Oh Yeon-seo.
+It is based on the Naver Webtoon of the same name by Lee Jung about a couple averse to marriage until a one-night stand changes their plans.